sorin-pop/ddn/common/README.md

 # common

-Directory `common` contains libraries that are shared between the different ddn projects, such as the server and the connector
+Directory `common` contains libraries that are shared between the different ddn projects, such as the server and the agent